chanzuckerberg/cellxgene-census/README.md

 ## Cell Census data organization

-The Cell Census follow as specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
+The Cell Census follow a specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
 Briefly, the Cell Census is a collection of a variety of **SOMA** objects organized with the following hierarchy.

 Cell Census, collection with: